grafana/developer-advocacy/projects/Loki Community Calls/2024-01-23-loki-at-scale-on-k8s.md

 ### Introductions (3 mins)

+* What is our topic for today?
 * Nicole and Jay introduce themselves
 * Introduce Poyzan Taneli
-* What is our topic for today?
+- Submit to the GrafanaCON CFP or Golden Grot Awards: https://grafana.com/events/grafanacon/?src=gtm&mdm=social

 ### Setting the stage (7min)